tamirscherf/Rat_features_extraction/README.md

 ### Table of content
  - [Tagging](#Tagging) : Tagging the data was necessary, therefore I built a GUI for tagging data.
- - Data_preparation: Augmentation was made for the frames that were tagged.
+ - [Data Preparation](#Data Preparation) : Augmentation was made for the frames that were tagged.
  - Net architecture: Two architectures were tested:
    - ResNet, custom written.
    - Custom - a basic CNN model.